kiswanij/jframework-webstack-security-example/README.md

-# JKFramework-WebStack with Security Example
+# JFramework-WebStack with Security Example
 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-WebStack_ with Spring Security enabled.
+This repository contains a _JFramework-WebStack_ with Spring Security enabled.

 ## Prerequisites:
 - JDK 17+ Installed